How Do UFC Contracts Work? | Easily Explained

 On the other hand, seasoned fighters such as Michael Chandler who came from the rival promotion Bellator, earned $253,500 for his UFC debut against Dan Hooker.

 Like any other negotiation, it comes down to what your market looks like.
 If you are a relatively unknown fighter, you will be at the bottom of the pay scale.
-If you are a known fighter, whose services are being bid on from multiple companies, you will be at the top of the pay scale.
+If you are a known fighter, whose services are being bid on by multiple companies, you will be at the top of the pay scale.

 Related Articles